bajamircea/bajamircea.github.io/_posts/2016-01-27-ms-band-review.markdown

 ![Architecture](/assets/2016-01-27-ms-band-review/architecture.png)

 To access this data, other than a summary, you need to pair it to a syncing application.
-The band processor is not powerfull enough to do all the HTTPS/TCP/IP/WiFi stack to talk to the cloud on it's own.
-It needs to be paired to a device cappable of doing that.
+The band processor is not powerful enough to do all the HTTPS/TCP/IP/WiFi stack to talk to the cloud on it's own.
+It needs to be paired to a device capable of doing that.

 There are applications for smart phones (Windows Phone, iOS, Android), and PCs (Windows and Mac, but not for Linux).
 It connects to the